cd9/gradient-mosaic-generator/README.md

 ### Motivation

-Once upon a time, a group of around ~40 square, ceramic album art coasters were crafted as part of a weekend arts-and-crafts project.
+Once upon a time, ~40 square, ceramic album art coasters were created as part of a weekend arts-and-crafts project.
 After all the coasters had been properly assembled, glued, and dried, they were laid out on a coffee table in a contemporary living room both for the aesthetics of the moment and for an obligatory *à la mode* photoshoot.
 It was soon realized that tiling the coasters randomly on the coffee table resulted in suboptimal aesthetics. *Was there a better way to lay the coasters out on the table?*

 Having endured frightening amounts of exposure to leetcode problems, my brain reactively, and against my free will, context-switched into a state of problem-solving automation.
-It was agreed upon that the most optimal tile layout would be one such that each tile appears to blend into the next.
+It was agreed upon that **the optimal tile layout would be one such that each tile appears to blend into the next.**

-In simple terms, an ideal layout would most closely approximate a gradient.
-This definition can have several different interpretations, each with their own specification of what entails an *optimal* mosaic.
+Generally, an ideal layout would most closely approximate a gradient.
+But the formal requirement can have several different interpretations, each with their own specification of what entails an *optimal* mosaic.

 Since encountering this larger-than-life problem, I haven't been able to kick the urge to try and code up some of the proposed solutions.
 This repository contains a few different algorithms and approaches on how to generate an optimal "gradient mosaic".